hbaptiste/linker/README.md

   ```
 As the $linker is not the last parameter of the *adder* function, we MUST provide it as a *ghost* parameter
 when we want to call it with the linker.
+The ghost parameters is provided as a string: *$linker*.
+It's name is mandatory and it should always be $linker.